maxoakes/AsterViz/JOURNAL.md

 By the time I submit this project, it will visibly be a half-complete project.
 I wish I had at least two more weeks to work on this.

 # March 16
 I found some free textures to apply to planets, so I now have content to use for the file storage requirement of this project.
+I also made a clean (and working) search funtion and table that displays asteroids from the database.
+I will keep this as is until I have time to make everything better.
+I still need to add the other project requirements

+# March 17